 Paying for home care and aged care

 The amount your parents pay for home care is determined according to their income.

-If they need to move into an aged care facility, the costs will be determined by a means test on their personal income and assets.
+If they need to move into an aged care facility, some of the costs will be determined by a means test on their personal income and assets.
 Their family home will be exempt from the aged care assets test if it's occupied by a protected person, such as a partner or a dependent child.1

 They'll usually need to pay an accommodation payment.
 This can be paid either as a lump sum or a periodic payment, or a combination of both when they move into an aged care facility.
 In addition to an accommodation payment, they also may have to pay a basic daily care fee and may have to pay an additional means tested fee.

 If your parents want to sell the family home to cover the costs of residential care, it's important to know any remaining money from the sale will be subject to means testing.
 This could impact their aged care costs and how much Age Pension they receive.